War (2019 film): Sequel

 At the launch of War, Anand confirmed that he was working on the script of its sequel and had plans to convert the film into a franchise, depending on the audience response to the film.

 Roshan reprised his role as Kabir in the post-credit scene of Tiger 3.
-A sequel titled War 2 directed by Ayan Mukerji, released on 14 August 2025.
+A sequel titled War 2 directed by Ayan Mukerji, replacing Anand, released on 14 August 2025.
 It stars Hrithik Roshan, who reprises his role, alongside N. T. Rama Rao Jr. and Kiara Advani.